Natural Earth projection

-The Natural Earth projection is a pseudocylindrical map projection designed by Tom Patterson and introduced in 2012.
+The Natural Earth projection is a pseudocylindrical map projection designed by Tom Patterson and introduced in 2008.
 It is neither conformal nor equal-area, but a compromise between the two.

+In its original presentation, the projection's origin is described as "The impetus for creating the Natural Earth projection was dissatisfaction with existing world map projections for displaying physical data."
+Further criteria follow, ending with "The ideal projection needed to be both functional and rather familiar in appearance."

-It was designed in Flex Projector, a specialized software application that offers a graphical approach for the creation of new projections.
+The Natural Earth projection was originally designed in Flex Projector, a specialized software application that offers a graphical approach for the creation of new projections.
+Subsequently, Bojan Šavrič developed a polynomial expression of the projection.

+The projection may also be referred to as the Natural Earth I projection, due to subsequent development of a Natural Earth II projection.
+The same group later developed the Equal Earth projection.

 Definition

-The natural Earth is defined by the following formulas:
+The Natural Earth projection is defined by the following formulas: